aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/txt-to-xps/_index.md

 ---
 title: Java TXT to XPS - TXT to XPS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-TXT to XPS in Java.
-Java Convert TXT to XPS saveformat.
-Java TXT to XPS format.
-Save TXT to XPS Java.
+Convert TXT to XPS quickly and easily with Aspose.Cells.
+Java TXT to XPS.
+Java Save TXT to XPS.
+Save TXT as XPS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., TXT to XPS in Java., Java TXT to XPS saveformat., TXT to XPS Java., Java Convert TXT to XPS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert TXT to XPS in Java., Save TXT to XPS using Java., Java TXT to XPS saveformat., TXT to XPS Converter., Java Save TXT as XPS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}